LukeTheEngineer/EATL-Publication/README.md

-# RAM-FS
+# An Embedded Approach to Logging
-A Random Access Memory(RAM) file system referenced in publications.
+A publication done on different approaches to logging in resource constrained environments.